 What if you drive to your bank to find out it is closed?
 Disappointing right?
 Of course, you would like to be well aware of your bank’s opening hours and holidays beforehand, especially when you have to do tasks like closing your account or making a wire transfer that requires your presence in the bank.

-Even though online banking has made people’s life way easier, certain banking transactions may still require you to visit a bank branch.
+Even though online banking has made people’s lives way easier, certain banking transactions may still require you to visit a bank branch.

-So here you will get all the information on the Canadian banks working hours and which banks are open on which holidays so that you can plan your bank trips with ease.
+So here you will get all the information on the Canadian banks’ working hours and which banks are open on which holiday, so that you can plan your bank trips with ease.

 Canadian Banks Working Hours